bkoelman/CSharpGuidelinesAnalyzer/README.md

 ## Building from source

-Clone the repository and open `CSharpGuidelinesAnalyzer.sln` in Visual Studio.
+Clone the repository and open `CSharpGuidelinesAnalyzer.slnx` in Visual Studio.
 You can now build and run the tests.

 To debug an analyzer, set a breakpoint and press F5.
 This launches a second (experimental) Visual Studio instance with the debugger attached.
 In the experimental instance, open a project and observe your breakpoint get hit.